zbigniewstefaniuk/weather_api_widget/README.md

   - `python app.py`

 <h1>Informations</h1>
 This app uses <a href="https://openweathermap.org/">openweathermap</a> API as source of data.
-You should definetly make account on thier site and use your own API_KEY, for now i uploaded mine but probably I will change and delete existing soon.
+You should definetly make account on thier site (it's completly free) and use your own API_KEY, for now i uploaded mine but probably I will change and delete existing soon.